RGU-Computing/NeuReg/QA_Generation/README.md

 ## 🧠 Few-Shot QA Generation Prompt

-In Few-Shot prompting, the model is provided with **multiple exemplars** across all question types.
-Each exemplar includes:

-- A unique regulatory context chunk
-- Ontology-guided KG triples
-- QA pairs for each of the four question types

-This design helps internalize diverse reasoning strategies and enables the model to generate semantically rich, diverse QA pairs.
+Multiple exemplars are provided to strengthen task grounding and support pattern generalisation.
+The prompt includes **twelve** manually constructed exemplars, one for each question type across three regulatory chunks, each consisting of a context, KG triples, and a question.
+These are followed by the target context and its aligned KG triples.
+This setup enables the model to internalise diverse reasoning strategies and generate semantically rich, varied QA pairs.

 ---